Sinusealpha/sinusealpha.github.io/README.md

 ## featured talks and presentations

-- march 2024, "networking and linkedIn for healthcare students and professionals" (persian talk) - [audio](https://drive.google.com/file/d/18Fts3nHy0INM51fKACVQawzqNUGsEPzG/view), [slides](https://t.me/Sinusealpha_Channel/385)
+- march 2024, "networking and linkedIn for healthcare students and professionals" (persian talk) - [audio](https://drive.google.com/file/d/18Fts3nHy0INM51fKACVQawzqNUGsEPzG/view), [slides](https://t.me/Sinusealpha_Channel/385).
-- march 2024, "the most recent AI progresses with a focus on medical-related works" (persian talk) - [video](https://youtu.be/_bytJDC1wr0?si=ZtFHAipwo83D40po), [slides](https://t.me/Sinusealpha_Channel/381)
+- march 2024, "the most recent AI progresses with a focus on medical-related works" (persian talk) - [video](https://youtu.be/_bytJDC1wr0?si=ZtFHAipwo83D40po), [slides](https://t.me/Sinusealpha_Channel/381).
-- october 2023, "a brief and simplified introduction to transformers and their application in healthcare" (persian journal club) - [video](https://youtu.be/qkzDr-O1f70?si=CQtxkNGP-hrpO-se), [slides](https://t.me/Sinusealpha_Channel/280)
+- october 2023, "a brief and simplified introduction to transformers and their application in healthcare" (persian journal club) - [video](https://youtu.be/qkzDr-O1f70?si=CQtxkNGP-hrpO-se), [slides](https://t.me/Sinusealpha_Channel/280).
-- september 2023, "introduction to uncertainty quantification in radiological images" (persian journal club) - [video](https://youtu.be/h7exzh57kPM?si=UK1yfFhItidT-6SY), [slides](https://t.me/Sinusealpha_Channel/278)
+- september 2023, "introduction to uncertainty quantification in radiological images" (persian journal club) - [video](https://youtu.be/h7exzh57kPM?si=UK1yfFhItidT-6SY), [slides](https://t.me/Sinusealpha_Channel/278).
-- july 2023, "introduction to telemedicine and telehealth for medical students" (persian journal club) - [video](https://youtu.be/v6qWR03x_TE?si=-3IqabxCi3mhvyEJ), [slides](https://t.me/Sinusealpha_Channel/229)
+- july 2023, "introduction to telemedicine and telehealth for medical students" (persian journal club) - [video](https://youtu.be/v6qWR03x_TE?si=-3IqabxCi3mhvyEJ), [slides](https://t.me/Sinusealpha_Channel/229).

 ## featured writings
-i write a lot! about what i think and experienced. both in persian and in English. you can read some of my writings by clicking on the following links.
+i write a lot! about what i think and what i've experienced. both in persian and in English. you can read some of my writings by clicking on the following links.

 **[substack (english)](https://sinamoradi.substack.com/)**
 - jun 19, 2024 - ["you are good for your age"](https://sinamoradi.substack.com/p/you-are-good-for-your-age)